substrate-asia/hackathon-2022-summer/teams/03-cambio/README.md

 ## Our Team

-We are a fresh new team founded on Jun.1.2022, right now we have 4 members:
+We are a fresh new team founded on Jun.1.2022, right now we have 4 members and 1 adviser:

 ### Aaron Peng

 Co-founder, a senior system architect, a Substrate Evangelist, and a rustacean.

 ### Geoger Li